DavidM199/return_calculations/README.md

 # return_calculations
-In this repository I store my smaller projects with return calculations for bonds and ETFs.
+In this repository I store my smaller project with return calculations for ETFs.